SaaS Compliance

 Scroll with the table of contents.
 Insights reference typical Jharkhand payroll patterns—treat as prompts for validation, not legal fact.

-Automation vs. Manual Risk: ESI/PF, PT, and Exit Settlements
+Automation vs. Manual Risk: ESI/PF, PT, Contractor Pay, and Section 17(2)

 How we compared these tools